 Several thousand

-For example, cohabiting parents with five children who, according to the government's typical case, can currently receive 46,500 kronor per month in various benefits, will have their social benefits reduced by more than 8,000 kronor.
-The restriction rule from the fourth child will affect around 30,000 individuals.
+For example, cohabiting couples with five children who, according to the government's typical case, can currently receive 46,500 kronor per month in various benefits, will have their social benefits reduced by more than 8,000 kronor.
+The restriction on benefits is expected to affect more than 5,000 families.
+They will have to manage with less money than now.

-This reform will lead to more children seeing their parents go to work, says Tenje.
+This reform will lead to more children seeing their parents go to work, says Anna Tenje.

-Since smaller families with children are not covered by the restriction rule, the effects will not be as significant for them.
-For cohabiting parents with two children, the social benefits will be reduced by 800 kronor, according to the government's typical case.
+Since smaller families with children are not covered by the restriction rule, the effects will not be as great for them.
+For cohabiting couples with two children, the social benefit will be reduced by 800 kronor, in the government's typical case.

 Requirements for benefits